turbopape/scheje/README.md

               (let ((x 1)(y 2)) (+ x y))))
 ;;=>3
 ```
-This example shows how we did to introduce the let form, though it is
+This example shows what we did to introduce the let form, though it is
 already implemented in the root environment used by scheje, so you
 don't have to define it every time you use *eval-prog*